glossd/yetis/README.md

   strategy:
     type: RollingUpdate # For zero downtime
   env:
-    - name: APP_PORT # If you configure a Service, your app shouldn't have a static port.
+    - name: APP_PORT # When you specify proxy, your app shouldn't have a static port.
       value: $YETIS_PORT
----
-kind: Service
-spec:
-  port: 2345
-  selector:
-    name: frontend
+  proxy:
+    port: 2345 # Forwards traffic from 2345 to the port in YETIS_PORT env var.
 ```

 ## Deployment configuration